A Conversation With Neil Strauss, New York Times bestselling author, 2011

 No, because that material is already out there.
 I mean, to me it’s like if somebody steals it… I’m scared until it’s out, like before I put the book out, I’m scared someone else is going to do an anthology like this, when it hasn’t been done before, and some other journalist is going to think about creating something like this.
 But once it’s out, I look forward to people… let’s not say stealing, but being inspired by it. [laughs] I think that’s the most awesome thing ever.
 If someone likes it enough to do something similar or use that material in their own way, that’s cool.
 Otherwise you’d never do anything, because otherwise you’d just be frozen.

-There were two questions you asked in the book that totally blew me away, because I would never even considered asking them.
+There were two questions you asked in the book that totally blew me away, because I would never even have considered asking them.
 Do you want to know what they are?

 Yeah, go ahead.
 Wait, I know your first one’s going to be: “could you made the best album ever, then bury it and never listen to it, but still be content?”